Tommy Morrison

-Tommy "The Duke" Morrison (January 2, 1969 – September 1, 2013) was an American professional boxer and mixed martial artist who competed from 1988 to 2009, and held the WBO heavyweight title in 1993.
-He retired from boxing in 1996 when he allegedly tested positive for HIV.
+Tommy Morrison (January 2, 1969 – September 1, 2013) was an American professional boxer and mixed martial artist who competed from 1988 to 2009.
+Best known for his left hook and formidable punching power, Morrison won the World Boxing Organization heavyweight title in 1993 with a unanimous decision victory over George Foreman.
+He lost the title in his second defense to Michael Bentt that same year.
+Morrison's other boxing highlights include his fight with Ray Mercer in 1991.
+In 1995, he won the minor International Boxing Council heavyweight title when he defeated Donovan Ruddock by technical knockout (TKO).
+He retired from boxing in 1996 after he tested positive for HIV.
 Morrison is also known for his acting career, having starred alongside Sylvester Stallone in the 1990 film Rocky V as Tommy Gunn.